shahidcodes/firebog-ticked-list/README.md

 ## More

-Script scheduled to auto run every 5 min but github scheduled workflows tends to get delayed.
+Script scheduled to auto run every 6 hours but github scheduled workflows tends to get delayed.

 ## Author